Darigay/PetLink_2.0/README.md

 ## PetLink
 ## Description
-**PetLink** is a web app that allows you to sign in as your pet and share pictures and topics, meet-ups and market place style selling of pet supplies or shelter pet posts looking for their forever home.
+**PetLink 2.0** is a web app that allows you to sign in as your pet and share pictures and topics, meet-ups and market place style selling of pet supplies or shelter pet posts looking for their forever home.
 ## Process - Technologies Used
 Cloudinary
 Node.js